 9 oz Jameson’s Irish whiskey (original recipe calls for a cup, but 9 oz fills the bottles just a little better, and yum)

 In a small bowl, whisk cocoa powder and a spoonful of cream into a paste.
 Add more cream a splash at a time until the paste is liquid enough that you can whisk in the rest of the cream.
 Transfer to a pitcher, and whisk in condensed milk, whiskey and vanilla.
 Bottle for gifts.
 Keep refrigerated for up to two weeks.
 Seriously, how long do you think this will last?
 Give it a good shake before using; the cocoa wants to sink, and the cream wants to rise to the top.
 Of course!

-A little more work, but I’m also making Pear Vanilla Caramel Sauce, also from Smitten Kitchen.
+A little more work, but I’m also making Pear Vanilla Caramel Sauce, from Marisa at Food in Jars.
 I made some last year, and it was fabulous.
 I’ll add a bit of bourbon to give it some warmth and depth.
 I like this recipe because it’s canned, so I can ship some back to my aunt and uncle!
 They send me a box of beautiful pears every Christmas, and I love finding new things to do with them.
 Previously, I’ve done cranberry pear jam, and lots of pear tarts with puff pastry.

 I got brave and put up our tiny tree and menorah, but I hedged my bets with Calvin.
 I wasn’t sure if he could be trusted with decorations.